shankar4/Exploratory-Data-Analysis-Coursera/Course-Project-1/plot4/readme.md

 Each subplot was created first and verified to work.
 Then the par command was added to check them together.
 Most of the items scaled gracefully, but for the two items listed below:
-(1) larger font size for the metering plot (subplot 3), and box removal and (2) additional y makers.
+(1) larger font size for the metering plot (subplot 3), and box removal and (2) additional y makers in subplot 4.
 Both require font size adjustment and relative scaling.